rust-lang/cargo/src/doc/native-build.md

 name = "hello-world-from-c"
 version = "0.0.1"
 authors = [ "you@example.com" ]
+links = ["myclib"]
-build = "make"
+build = "build.rs"
 ```

-The `build` command will be invoked before `rustc`, allowing your Rust
+The Rust file designated by the `build` command will be compiled and invoked
+before anything else is compiled in the package, allowing your Rust code to
-code to depend on the built artifacts.
+depend on the built artifacts.

+If the `links` entry is present, it is the responsibility of this build script
+to indicate Cargo how to link to each specified library.

 Here's what you need to know:

+* Cargo passes the list of C libraries specified by `links` that must be
+  built as arguments to the script.
+Using a `.cargo/config` file, the user can
+  choose to use prebuilt libraries instead, in which case these prebuilt
+  libraries will *not* be passed to the build script.
+* Your build script should pass informations back to Cargo by writing to
+  stdout.
+Writing `cargo:rustc-flags=-L /path -l foo` will
+  add the `-L /path` and `-l foo` flags to rustc whenever it is invoked.
+* You can use Rust libraries within your build script by adding a
+  `[build-dependencies]` section in the manifest similar to `[dependencies]`.
+* Build scripts don't need to actually *build* anything, you can simply
+  return the location of an existing library in the filesystem if you wish so.
+  This is the recommended way to do for libraries that are available in the
+  platform's dependencies manager.
 * Cargo passes your build script an environment variable named
   `OUT_DIR`, which is where you should put any compiled artifacts.
-It
-  will be different for different Cargo commands, but Cargo will always
-  pass that output directory as a lib directory to `rustc`.
 * Cargo will retain all output in `OUT_DIR` for clean packages across
   builds (intelligently discarding the compiled artifacts for dirty
   dependencies).
 Do not put the output of a build command in any other